dagargo/overwitch/README.md

 The proper way of setting this when using `overwitch-service` is in `~/.config/overwitch/preferences.json`, which is the same file the GUI uses.

 Under PipeWire, a JACK client always follows a driver and when no connections are created it follows the "Dummy-Driver".
-This might cause some latency issues when making connections as the clients will transit to a new driver, making the timing measurements to wobble for a moment and ultimately increasing the latency,
+This might cause some latency issues when making connections as the clients will transit to a new driver, making the timing measurements to wobble for a moment and ultimately increasing the latency.

-To avoid that, here are some recommendations.
+To avoid this, here are some recommendations.
 Still, always try to follow the official PipeWire documentation.

 * Use the Pro audio profile.
 * Do not have passive PipeWire nodes (`node.passive` set to `true`) to avoid driver changes.